hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 - Click on `Sign-in` to connect the Power Automate flow with Teams.
 Sign-in with your Microsoft 365 user.
   ![Power Automate](images/09-TeamsSignIn.png)

-- Select the Channel and Teams where the Adaptive Card should be posted
+- Select the Channel and Teams where the Adaptive Card should be posted.
+* Post In: `Channel`
+* Team: `Contoso`
+* Channel: <Please select the User that was assigned to you, e.g. `DSAG1`>
   ![Power Automate](images/10-SelectTeamsChannel.png)

 - Paste the content for the adaptive card from below in the Message field